Controlled Text Generation with Natural Language Instructions: Abstract

 \section{Abstract}

-Large language models generate fluent texts and can follow natural language instructions to solve a wide range of tasks without task-specific training.
-Nevertheless, it is notoriously difficult to control their generation to satisfy the various constraints required by different applications.
-In this work, we present \method, a controlled text generation framework that incorporates different constraints by conditioning on natural language descriptions and demonstrations of the constraints.
-In particular, we first extract the underlying constraints of natural texts through a combination of off-the-shelf NLP tools and simple heuristics.
-We then verbalize the constraints into natural language instructions to form weakly supervised training data.
-By prepending natural language descriptions of the constraints and a few demonstrations of the input, we fine-tune a pre-trained language model to incorporate various types of constraints.
-Compared to existing search-based or score-based methods, \method is more flexible to different constraint types and has a much smaller impact on the generation quality and speed because it does not modify the decoding procedure.
-Additionally, \method allows the model to adapt to new constraints without re-training through the use of few-shot task generalization and in-context learning abilities of instruction-tuned language models.
-Code will be available at \url{https://github.com/MichaelZhouwang/InstructCTG}
+Large language models can be prompted to produce fluent output for a wide range of tasks \emph{without} being specifically trained to do so.
+Nevertheless, it is notoriously difficult to control their generation in such a way that it satisfies user-specified constraints.
+In this paper, we present \method, a simple controlled text generation framework that incorporates different constraints by verbalizing them as natural language instructions.
+We annotate natural texts through a combination of off-the-shelf NLP tools and simple heuristics with the linguistic and extra-linguistic constraints they satisfy.
+Then, we verbalize the constraints into natural language instructions to form weakly supervised training data, i.e., we prepend the natural language verbalizations of the constraints in front of their corresponding natural language sentences.
+Next, we fine-tune a pre-trained language model on the augmented corpus.
+Compared to existing methods, \method is more flexible in terms of the types of constraints it allows the practitioner to use.
+It also does not require any modification of the decoding procedure.
+Finally, \method allows the model to adapt to new constraints without re-training through the use of in-context learning.
+Our code is available at \url{https://github.com/MichaelZhouwang/InstructCTG}.